sfdeloach/docker/README.md

 - create `Dockerfile`s for each of the three services
 - copy `package*.json` , npm install, copy everything else, setup volumes to share data
 - read [Docker best practices with Node.js](https://medium.com/@nodepractices/docker-best-practices-with-node-js-e044b78d8f67)

+#### Docker Compose

+- Define services.
+Some do not require a custom image as our first three services did.
+- Postgres
+- Redis
+- Nginx